Table of Contents Show

 File A Complaint

 If you have been the victim of medical malpractice, the next step you should take is to file a complaint with the authorities.
-This will help to ensure that your rights are protected and that justice is done.
+This will help ensure your rights are protected and justice is done.

-Medical boards will typically initiate their own investigation of the issue.
+Medical boards will typically initiate their investigation of the issue.
 In any case, this is a good place to start.
-The investigation process can be lengthy and frustrating but ultimately it will result in a resolution of the case.
+The investigation process can be lengthy and frustrating, but ultimately it will result in a resolution of the case.

 In addition, this will help you ascertain exactly who you are dealing with when it comes to malpractice complaints.
 Because medical board investigators will often have to analyze 4medical charts and other medical materials that can be difficult for the layperson to access, getting involved will help to ensure that your interests are being protected.
 Filing a complaint can seem like an intimidating prospect but it should not be feared.